+ASIAN AMERICAN INTERNATIONAL FILM FESTIVAL 2020 REVIEW!
 “Everybody got dirt.
 Everybody got an agenda.”
 Hisonni Johnson’s Take Out Girl takes place in the crime-ridden territory referred to as the “Low Bottoms” in south-central Los Angeles.
 When strolling through these parlous streets, expect there to be skulking gangsters, flustered officers, and calculated drug deals.
-For so long, stories have been told about an impecunious character who would go to extreme lengths to get themselves out of a financial bind, or simply because they’ve become blinded or coerced by the life of crime.
-In Breaking Bad, Walter White started his drug career to pay the medical bills and leave his family money.
-Before any of these characters know it, they are eternally mired in a blood-laced lifestyle — or at least until they die from a bullet.
-For 20-year-old Asian girl Tera Wong (Hedy Wong, who also co-wrote the script), she works as a delivery employee at Sai Kung Restaurant, a place owned and operated by her family.
-Soon enough, her family establishment soon becomes entangled in illegal activities.
+For so long, stories have been told about an impecunious character who goes to extreme lengths to get out of a financial bind, or people who’ve become blinded or coerced by the life of crime.
+In Breaking Bad, Walter White started his drug career to pay medical bills and leave his family money.
+Before any of these characters know it, they are eternally mired in a blood-laced lifestyle or die from a bullet.
+20-year-old Tera Wong (Hedy Wong, who co-wrote the script) works as a delivery employee at Sai Kung Restaurant, which is owned and operated by her family.
+Soon enough, her family establishment becomes entangled in illegal activities.

-An unwavering shot follows Tera from behind as she strolls the hallway of a school.
+An unwavering shot follows Tera from behind as she strolls a school hallway.
 Her face is deliberately concealed, her black baseball cap (with the words “Never Compromise” sewn on the back) is plainly underscored, and pesky students are stopping her in her tracks to procure test answers in exchange for cash.
 This briskly clever introduction of Tera showcases her duplicity, frustration, street-smarts, and anger with modest potency.

 “…deftly transport these prohibited goods by upholding the veneer of a seemingly innocent 20-year-old Asian girl…”